QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 ## Branches

 When the repository is initialised, a default branch is created, usually named "main" or "master".
-Apart from the initial setup perhaps, it is good practice to always create a new branch from the default branch before starting development.
+Apart from the initial setup, it is good practice to create a new branch from the default branch before starting any form of development.
-This way of branching gives a clear oversight of what is developed where, by whom, etc. and is depicted below.
+This way of branching gives a clear oversight of what is developed where, as depicted below.

 ![Basic cycle](../assets/images/git_1.jpg)

-The explanation of this work cycle does not depend on a remote repository, and therefore a local repository will suffice.
+For this part of the workshop, a local repository will suffice.
 The snippet below makes a new directory, creates a local Git repository, and creates the default branch:

 ```shell